-The Internationaler Literaturpreis has been awarded annually since 2009 by Haus der Kulturen der Welt and Stiftung Elementarteilchen (Hamburg).
-The highly remunerated award (the awardees – author and translator – receive a total sum of €35,000) honors an outstanding work of contemporary international literature that has been translated into German for the first time.
-The award thus acknowledges the work of both the author and the translator.
+The Internationaler Literaturpreis has been awarded annually since 2009 by Haus der Kulturen der Welt and Stiftung Elementarteilchen.
+The award of €35,000 (€20,000 for the author and €15,000 for the translator) honors an outstanding work of contemporary international literature that has been translated into German for the first time.
+The award thus acknowledges the original work and its translation.